-Information presented for December 31, 2020 and 2019, reflects the Basel III capital requirements that became effective January 1, 2015 for the Bank.
-Prior to January 1, 2015, the Bank was subject to capital requirements under Basel I. Under these capital requirements and the regulatory framework for prompt corrective action, the Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities and certain off-balance-sheet items as calculated under regulatory accounting practices.
+Information presented for December 31, 2021 and 2020, reflects the Basel III capital requirements.
+Under these capital requirements and the regulatory framework for prompt corrective action, the Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities and certain off-balance-sheet items as calculated under regulatory accounting practices.
 The Bank's capital amounts and classifications are also subject to qualitative judgments by regulators about components, risk-weightings and other factors.